This page describes how to set the appearance of a chart:

 - X-Ray: Line, stacked bar, stacked area, and heatmap widgets.

-When creating a chart, you can leave the chart mode at the default value of Color, or you can select an alternative mode by using the Chart mode menu on the Settings pane.
+When creating a chart, you can leave the chart mode at the default value of Color.
+You can also select an alternative mode by using the Chart mode menu on the Settings pane.

 After a chart is created, click more_vert Other options in the chart toolbar to select between color, statistics, and X-ray modes when those options are available.